Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ✅    | ✅          |

 The file system of your application is a mounted network share.
 This is what allows for scale out scenarios where your code needs to be executed across multiple hosts.
-Unfortunatly this blocks the use of file Based database providers like SQLite since it's not possible to aquiere exclusive locks on the database file.
+Unfortunately this blocks the use of file Based database providers like SQLite since it's not possible to acquirer exclusive locks on the database file.

 ## Configuration